A series of Incomplete Gestures (2021-2023)

 Voiced by: Alison Jaye

-Presented in NYC at Wild Geese Gallery
+Presented at Wild Geese Gallery, NYC

 November, 2023

 For two years, I wandered the streets of New York City, capturing the shapes formed by the human body in motion—gestures that contorted limbs, twisted body parts, and at times, seemed to defy gravity.
 Some movements were simple and familiar, like a man hailing a taxi or a woman leaping over a filthy puddle.
 But others felt bizarre, unique, and, even by New York standards, enormous in scale.
-Viewing the human form through this lens revealed a purity, where each person became a sum of their movements.
+Viewing the human form through this lens revealed a purity or innocence, where each person became a sum of their movements.
 Yet, this sum was never finite—movements are in constant flux, an open channel, a continuous line.
 If this sum were a mathematical equation, it would remain unsolved, an infinite progression.

 Most human movements are entirely subconscious.
 When I could, and when it felt appropriate, I photographed or filmed these gestures.
 Later, I would return home to mimic or respond to them, filming myself in the process.
 Through this act of performance, the gestures became elastic, transformed by their repetition.
 Despite being prompted by specific images, the movements evolved into something entirely different, leading me to unexpected places.
-It felt almost impossible to stop moving—once set in motion, gestures evolve and transform, but eventually, like everything, they end.
+It felt almost impossible to stop moving—once set in motion, gestures evolve and transform, but eventually, like everything, they must end.
 I couldn’t help but think that one day, one by one, our gestures will cease, ending with that last inevitable motion, different yet final for each of us.